jinhuiliang01/creative_coding_blog/posts/forth-blog-post.md

 </script>

+Problem fix: At the beginning, there are too many blocks which cause lagging problem, I just reduce the number of blocks to make the interaction a bit more silky.

 I found it very difficult to make a three-dimensional heart.
 So I searched the Internet tutorials to see, to follow, to make a thing like this.
 And then changing the colours and sound effects have to be changed on the basis of this code.